marcelauliano/Nord_teaching/kmerAnalysis.md

 Great, now that you have the folders, you need to copy the working data I pre-prepared for *Apodemus sylvaticus*.
 This data is located at /home/marcela/mApoSyl1_data.

-Now let's use the skills you learned yesterday and let's list what files are inside the <path_here> folder.
+Now let's use the skills you learned yesterday and let's list what files are inside the ```mApoSyl1_data``` folder.
 For that you should do:

 ```console
 ls -ltrh /home/marcela/mApoSyl1_data